Guatapé and Medellín

-I'd left Puerto Berrio at 8, it was now 2 pm and I still had a 4-1/2 hour ride to Guatape by way of Medellin.
+I'd left Puerto Berrio at 8 am, it was now 2 pm and I still had a 4-1/2 hour ride to Guatapé by way of Medellin.
+I was already tired from the tense 4 hours of hard riding.
 The hours left ahead kept me from stopping for a drink or food and luckily, from San Roque back onto the main highway was a good road, only the twists and turns and trucks as usual.
 Let me say that if you embark on a trip south, and aren't comfortable riding very aggressively, you'll either never get where you're going or you'll learn aggressiveness fast.
 Passing multiple trucks on blind curves and barely making it is common.
 It's the only way.

-Eventually the road became a wide and smooth tollway and I really pegged it for Bello and the turn back east onto 60.
-The gps sent me off into a small town north of Medellin, my phone apps agreeing that it was a shortcut to the other highway and after a bit I found myself on the edge of town, a muddy rocky road ahead.
-"F this" I said, as several muddy mountain bikes came racing down it and passed me.
+Eventually the road became a wide and smooth tollway and I really pegged it for Bello and the turn back east onto Hwy 60.
+The GPS sent me off into a small town north of Medellin, my phone apps agreeing that it was a shortcut to the other highway and after a bit I found myself on the edge of town, a muddy, rocky road ahead.
+"Eff this" I said, as several muddy mountain bikes came racing down it and passed me.
 I found my way back to the highway and headed south for Medellin until I finally saw a main interchange and the GPS hooked up correctly.

-The massive stone monolith appeared and it was an impressive sight.
+The massive stone monolith of La Piedra de Peñol appeared and it was an impressive sight.
 I looked forward to climbing it for the view the next day.
-By now I was very tired and hungry, slowly working my way through masses of people and vehicles in Guatape, which is picturesque and sits on a lake.
+By now I was very tired and hungry, slowly working my way through masses of people and vehicles in Guatapé, which is picturesque and sits on a lake.
 I crossed the final bridge and followed the GPS to the door of my hostel, arriving at 4:50.